-Of all the challenges People professionals face today, getting compensation right is near the top.
-That’s because HR must strive to meet the fluctuating demands of the market for new hires while working within the constraints of compensation strategies, and ensuring fair compensation for existing employees.
+To address these needs, HR leaders must meet the fluctuating demands of the market for new hires while working within the constraints of compensation strategies, and ensure fair pay for existing employees.
 When things go right, you end up as an organization that’s well-respected for your comp and benefits, and with a reputation of being a fair employer.
 When things go wrong, you can end up with wage compression.

 What Is Wage Compression?